Kaushik-Kalesh/Kaushik-Kalesh/README.md

-- 🔭 I’m currently working on a Card-Game with react, and a geogebra clone
+- 🔭 I’m currently working on a Card-Game with react, and a GeoGebra Graphing Calculator clone
 - 🌱 I’m currently learning nothing
 - 🌐 I'm planning to learn game-dev (with UE5/Unreal Engine 5), AI-dev
 - 👯 I’m looking to collaborate on web-dev, game-dev